theodpzz/ct-ssg/README.md

 ## Method Overview

 (1) Adjacent axial slices are grouped into triplets, each representing a node in a graph.
 (2) Edges between nodes are weighted according to their physical distance along the z-axis.
 (3) Node features are enhanced with Triplet Axial Slices positional embeddings, and then processed by a Spectral Block that incorporates Chebyshev graph convolution for structured spectral modeling.
-(4) The resulting node representations are aggregated via mean pooling and passed to a classification head to predict anomalies.
+(4) The resulting node representations are aggregated via mean pooling and passed to a classification head to predict abnormalities.

 <img src="https://github.com/theodpzz/ct-ssg/blob/main/figures/method_overview.png" alt="Method overview" width="900">